w3c/wcag/README.md

 The [technique template](techniques/technique-template.html) shows the structure of techniques.
 Main sections are in top-level &lt;section> elements with specific IDs: meta, applicability, description, examples, tests, related, resources.
 The description and tests sections are required; the applicability and examples sections are recommended; the related and resources sections are optional.
 The meta section provides context for the technique during authoring but is removed for publication.
 The title of the technique is in the `<h1>` element.
 Elements with `class="instructions"` provide information about populating the template.
 They should be removed as the technique is developed but if not removed, will be ignored by the generator. **Do not copy `class="instructions"` on real content.**

 Techniques can use a temporary style sheet to facilitate review of drafts.
 This style sheet is replaced by other style sheets and structure for formal publication.
 To use this style sheet, add `<link rel="stylesheet" type="text/css" href="../../css/editors.css"/>` to the head of the technique.

-The generator used to publish techniques uses XML processing, so techniques must be well-formed XML.
-Techniques use HTML 5 structure so are actually [HTML Polyglot](https://www.w3.org/TR/html-polyglot/).

 ### Images, Examples, Cross References for Techniques